dwrobel/flatcam/README.md

 19.11.2018

-- fixed issue with nested comment in postprocessors
+- fixed issue with nested comment in preprocessors
 - fixed issue in Paint All; reverted changes

 18.11.2018